mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 - https://dl.xpdfreader.com/xpdf-4.05.tar.gz

-I specify xpdf's tarball URL using the `pname` and `version` variables to make it easier to fuzz other versions if I want to.
+I specify xpdf's tarball URL using the `pname` and `version` variables so that when future versions of xpdf come out, it's obvious how to adjust the version number in my Nix flake to match:

 ```nix
 {